 Luxury homes in Costa Rica have a yearly solidarity tax based on the value of the property.
-For 2021, the minimum threshhold to be considered a luxury home in Costa Rica, for tax purposes, starts at ¢133.000.000 colones which is approximately $222,000 and above.
+For this year, the minimum threshhold to be considered a luxury home in Costa Rica, for tax purposes, starts at ¢137.000.000 colones which is approximately $222,000 and above.
 The tax rate ranges from .25% to .55% of the calculated value of the luxury home.

 The Solidarity Tax for the Strengthening of Housing Programs in Costa Rica was established in 2009 and is based on the value of real estate for residential use, regardless of whether the luxury home is used on a regular, occasional or recreational basis, and includes both fixed and permanent installations.

 The tax was created as part of a broader national program to finance housing options for people in extreme poverty in Costa Rica.
 Payment of this tax is not deductible for income tax purposes in Costa Rica.

 |Over ¢1.036.000.000,00 to ¢1.383.000.000,00||0.4%|